 The cake and treats

 Just like in a wedding, the cake at a quinceanera party is the centerpiece of the party.
-Some prefer the almond meringue cake while others like the spongy one known as tres leches , which is made up of three types of milk.
-This can also be provided by the caterers as of the modern day requirements and desires.
+Much pomp and circumstance surrounds the quinceanera traditions when it comes to the cake display, presentation, and serving.
+Some prefer the almond meringue cake while others like the spongy one known as tres leches.
+Tres leches, as the Spanish name implies, is made up of three types of milk.
+This can also be provided by caterers in keeping with modern day requirements and desires.